Tag Archives: Jamelle Bouie

 One word answer: Bedazzled.
 I had a lot of gun control ideas along this line but the New York State Legislature beat me to it — at amazing speed.
 Still, I want to offer the Bedazzled lesson as lanolin* for … Continue reading

-Posted in climate change, Corruption, Guns in the U.S. of A., Human rights, Judiciary, Law, suits and order, Politics, Pro choice, The Facts of Life, The god problem, voting rights, War on women
+Posted in climate change, Corruption, Guns in the U.S. of A., Human rights, Judiciary, Law, suits and order, Politics, Pro choice, The Facts of Life, The god problem, voting and voting rights, War on women

 Tagged Article I of the Constitution, Bedazzled, constitutional crisis, Dudley Moore, Eleanor Bron, Guarantee Clause, Jamelle Bouie, lanolin, Peter Cook, Supreme Court